IgnitionBoulder/Ignition2015_week6/deliverables.md

     - Todo.find_by_Bulldog_breed("English")

   - How do you delete all instance of a certain model?
-    - To delete all teh instances from a certain model we will use: Todo.delete_all
+    - To delete all the instances from a certain model we will use: Todo.delete_all

 - RailsTutorial Ch.
 6